 The Pond Country Ecosystem

-2. Rocks, Gravel, and Bacteria have been a controversial element in the hobby for many years.
-Many enthusiasts have steered away from rocks and gravel out of fear that their system will become a maintenance nightmare.
-On the contrary, rocks and gravel will not only make your pond look more natural, they will also protect pond liners from UV light degradation and they provide tremendous surface area for beneficial bacteria to break down excess nutrients in the water and dissolved organic debris on the pond floor.
+For years, enthusiasts steered away from gravel out of fear that their system will become a maintenance nightmare.
+False!
+On the contrary, rocks & gravel not only make your pond look more natural, they protect liners from UV light degradation.
+They also provide surface area for beneficial bacteria to break down excess nutrients in the water and dissolved organic debris on the pond floor.

-3. Circulation System is really just a fancy way of saying “pumps and plumbing.”
-The proper size pump and pipe diameter are extremely important for the aesthetics of a water feature.
-More importantly, an efficient circulation system keeps the water moving and provides the necessary oxygen levels for healthy fish and plants.
+This is just a fancy way of saying “pumps & plumbing.”
+The proper size pump & pipe diameter are extremely important for the aesthetics of a water feature.
+An efficient circulation system keeps water moving and provides necessary oxygen levels for healthy fish & aquatic plants.

-4. Fish are an integral part of any ecosystem.
-Unfortunately, fish are often seen as creating a maintenance nightmare.
-Contrary to popular belief, fish will actually reduce pond maintenance, as they graze on string algae and bottom feed from the pond floor.
+They are an integral part of any ecosystem.
+Unfortunately, fish are often seen as creating maintenance troubles.
+Not so!
+Fish will actually REDUCE pond maintenance, as they graze on string algae and bottom feed from the pond floor.

-5. Aquatic Plants are Mother Nature’s true filters.
-Plants are great for adding character to a pond by providing color and texture, but from a filtration perspective, they’re second to none.
-Thriving from the excess nutrients in a pond and depriving algae of its food source, the aquatic plants in a water garden, given proper coverage, are critical for the overall health of the ecosystem.
+Plants are nature’s true filters.
+They are great for adding character by providing color and texture.
+From a filtration perspective, they’re second to none.
+Thriving on excess nutrient in a pond and depriving algae of its food source, the aquatic plants in a pond, given proper coverage, are critical for the overall healthy of any ecosystem.